 You should always factor in some recovery time between your arrival and whatever business you have to conduct in the city as your body will need time to adjust.
 Even if you are simply on holiday and meeting friends, simply checking into your hotel, showering and changing clothes, and getting something to eat can do wonders for how you feel after a long flight.
 Doing this can also help you fight-off jet lag so that you can enjoy the first few days of your trip without feeling too tired.

 However, what if you have multiple long-haul flights?
-People travelling from Europe to Asia often have to contend with the additional issues of making their connection to their destination, which can be stressful.
+For instance, most people having to deal with international relocations from Europe to New Zealand often have to contend with the additional issues of making their connection to their destination, which can be stressful.
 Someone travelling to Singapore from London might have a connection in Dubai.
 Often, you will have just enough time in the Dubai airport to make your connecting flight to your destination, but sometimes you may have a stopover of up to twelve hours or more.

 If you have the time and want to recharge and relax before you take another long-haul flight to your final destination, you should consider leaving the airport and going to a hotel to keep you refreshed.
 This way, you can shower, change, and have something to eat in peace and comfort before returning to the airport.
 It is something to consider if you have a long flight ahead of you to destinations such as New Zealand or Australia.